nyu-ossd-s20/project-evaluation/Tuxemon_evaluation_1.md

     contribute in the course of a few weeks before the end of this semester?

     Yes.
 Adding a code of conduct or helping draw one up would be good.
-There are also a lot of issues that are tagged as "easy", that I'm sure I can try and help with since most of this project is in Python (One of my better languages).
+They also use have problems tagged as "easy" that I'm sure I can help with.

 2. Would you be interested in contributing to this particular project?

     Yes.
-I loved playing Pokemon growing up, so contributing to a similar game that's open source would be really cool.
-	Additionally, it uses Python, which is one of my more fluent languages.
+It uses Python which is my most fluent language and also is very similar to a game I used to play when I was younger.